 Notes

-Use any of these three ingredients to make Russian Dressing, or some conbination of the three.
-I usually use a couple tablespoons chili garlic sauce along with a couple tablespoons of ketchup.
+- Use ketchup, chili sauce, or chili garlic sauce to make Russian dressing.
+I usually use a couple of tablespoons of chili garlic sauce along with a couple of tablespoons of ketchup.
 Chili garlic sauce is more flavorful, but it's also spicy.
 To keep the dressing from having too much heat, I've found that a combination of chili garlic sauce and ketchup is key.

 Recommended Products